 - 1940 – Teck Cominco (formerly Trail Smelter) is admittedly dumping up to 1000 tons of heavy metal toxins (slag) into the river daily, including 3.6 tons of mercury a year.

 ** The explanation given to us regarding the gap of missing information from 1940 to 1980 was an inability to locate the 40 years of documentation, possibly due to a warehouse fire.

-1980 – Records show the average amount of slag Teck dumps from mid 1980’s through 1996 is 450 tons a day.
+- 1980 to 1996 – Records show the average amount of slag Teck dumps from mid 1980’s through 1996 is 450 tons a day

-- One of the first recorded spills by Teck Cominco is of 6,330 pounds of mercury directly into the Columbia.
+- 1982 – One of the first recorded spills by Teck Cominco is of 6,330 pounds of mercury that leaked directly into the Columbia.
 Teck does not report the massive spill to Canadian Authorities for 5 weeks.
 Once the Canadian Ministry notifies the United States authorities no action is taken, neither to warn residents in communities or tribes along the river, or an environmental investigation.
 The Canadian Ministry files a lawsuit against Teck.
 The smelter eventually pleads guilty and pays a $5000 fine to Canada’s B.C.
 Environment Ministry.

 - Teck reports a spill of 855 pounds of sulfur dioxide and 187 pounds of mercury

 - 1993 – Accidental releases in the River: “unknown amount” and 87 kgs of arsenic, “unkonwn amount of cadmium, 25 kgs of mercury, 600 kgs of zinc, 13,000 tonnes of sulfuric acid.
 (Teck reports an accidental spill of a large amount of sediment containing arsenic and cadmium)

 - A memo from Canadian regulators to Teck says a better river monitoring system needs to be installed.